Update on March 6: Added clarification from Mercedes-Benz.

 This marks the first time the 130-year-old German luxury automaker has granted independent development rights for a new vehicle platform to an R&D team outside its German headquarters, the report noted.

-The platform is expected to enter mass production by 2030, primarily for building Mercedes-Benz's globally sold compact models including the A-Class, B-Class, and CLA.
+According to 36Kr's report, the platform is expected to enter mass production by 2030, primarily for manufacturing Mercedes-Benz's globally sold compact vehicles such as the A-Class, B-Class, and CLA.

 The core driver behind this deep technical collaboration is reducing vehicle costs.
 Mercedes-Benz executives have recently made multiple visits to Geely's R&D center, according to the report.